s-nicholson/summer-of-q/README.md

 This repository serves as a practical exploration of these capabilities through real-world development scenarios.

+## Amazon Q Rules

+This project uses the `.amazonq/rules` directory to define custom rules that guide Amazon Q's behavior when working with this codebase.
+These rules are automatically loaded as context when using Amazon Q in this repository.

+Current rules include:
+- **Documentation is Important** - Ensures documentation stays up-to-date with code changes
+- **No Whitespace Errors** - Prevents introducing whitespace errors in git
+- **Prompt Then Commit** - Requires confirmation before committing changes

+Rules are defined as markdown files in the `.amazonq/rules` directory.
+When Amazon Q is used within this repository, it automatically reads these rules and incorporates them into its responses and recommendations.

 ## Getting Started

 Each project directory contains its own README with specific setup and usage instructions.
 Navigate to the individual project folders to explore the different experiments and implementations.